Springboard-Mentor-DermalScan/AI-DermalScan_Batch9/Readme.md

 # DermalScan – AI-Based Facial Skin Aging Detection System

 ## 1. Project Overview
 DermalScan is an end-to-end **AI-powered facial skin analysis system** that detects visible skin aging indicators from facial images.
-It is designed so that **even a beginner (fresher)** can understand how data flows from image upload to final prediction.
+It is designed so that it can  easily understand how data flows from image upload to final prediction.

 The system automatically:
 - Detects a human face from an image